Manufactured Home Parks and Recreational

 - Space between the manufactured homes may be used for parking vehicles and other property not attached to the manufactured home.

-supply of 150 gallons per day for each manufactured home shall
+- A minimum supply of 150 gallons per day for each manufactured home shall be provided.

 - Each manufactured home site shall have a 4 inch minimum diameter sewer riser pipe.
 The sewer riser must be capped when a site is not occupied by a manufactured home.
 Surface drainage must be directed away from the riser, the riser pipe must extend at least 4 inches above ground elevation.

 - A MHP with less than ten manufactured homes must provide a plan for the evacuation and sheltering of the residents of the park in times of severe weather such as tornadoes, high winds, or floods.
 The shelter or evacuation plan must be developed with the assistance and approval of the municipality where the park is located.
 The shelter or evacuation plan must be conspicuously posted in the park and the park owner must provide each resident with a copy of the approved shelter or evacuation plan.